rapPayne/AgileGadgets-com/src/pages/blog/host-chatgpt-on-your-own-machine.md

 > **"I need more control in the formatting of prompts and responses."**

-The solution to these problems is run your own LLM installed on your own machine.
+The solution to these problems is to run your own LLM installed on your own machine.
 No cost, no latency, no data sharing, full control.
 It is surprisingly simple.

 I initially thought I'd need a supercomputer with tons of disk space and GPU power.
-And you do -- to **train** the model.
+And I would -- to **train** the model.
 But to just **run** it, even a laptop is fine.

 It's surprisingly simple.
 We'll do these four steps ...
 1) get an engine,